-Study of volcaniclastic sediment and volcanic landslide deposits drilled in the Lesser Antilles arc will significantly advance our understanding of eruptive history, magmatic evolution in volcanic arcs, and the timing and emplacement processes of large debris avalanches.
+Study of volcaniclastic sediment and volcanic landslide deposits drilled in the Lesser Antilles arc will significantly advance our understanding of eruptive history and magmatic evolution in volcanic arcs, as well as the timing and emplacement processes of large debris avalanches.
 Major advances will result from, for example, recovering the first cores through large-scale volcanic debris avalanches and analyzing the relative timing of eruptions.